John Patrick Hopkins: Career

 Because his brothers and father died when Hopkins was still young, he became a provider for his family.
 His first job at a foundry as a boy.
-He later worked in Buffalo's grain elevators.
+He later worked in Buffalo's grain elevators,s where he would eventually be appointed as the weightmaster by the time he was 20.

 In 1879, he moved to Chicago with his mother and sisters.

-He worked for some times at the Pullman works.
+Shortly after he moved here, he found dressmaking work for his sisters, although it took himself a few months to find work.

+He eventually found himself working as a laborer at the Pullman works.
+In April of 1881 he was appointed timekeeper in the store, and the following August he was promoted to general timekeeper.
+Two years later he was made paymaster by Mr. Pullman himself.
 From 1883 to 1885 he served as a paymaster for Pullman interests.

 In 1888, he founded the Arcade Trading Co., which later became the Secord and Hopkins Co.

-Hopkins forged a career in Democratic politics.
+Hopkins was allegedly initially elected treasurer of Hyde Park Township as a Republican in 1885 for a term, although information supporting this claim is scarce.
+Despite this, he would go on to forge a career in Democratic politics.

 Mayoralty

 Hopkins was elected the 1893 Chicago mayoral special election, which was held after the assassination of mayor Carter Harrison Sr.

 At 35 years of age when he took office, Hopkins became the youngest mayor the city had ever had.

 His tenure was marred by numerous scandals, criticisms, and shortcomings.
 This included incidents of political corruption in the city, such as the Ogden Gas Scandal, rampant public gambling that drew the ire of the Chicago Civic Federation, an indecisive response by Hopkins to the Pullman Strike that was assailed by Republican press outlets.
 Additionally, the misappropriation of significant amounts of campaign contributions by Hopkins had upset many in the Chicago Democratic party, including those who belonged to the party's former Harrison faction.